j-c-h-e-n/College-Obsidian-Notes/Fall25/CMSC424/10-01-25 Lecture Notes.md

 - One-to-One
 - One-to-Many
 - Many-to-One
+	- "x can have at most 1 of y"
 - Many-to-Many
 - N-ary relationships? (we will not talk about this in CMSC424)
 ## Types of Attributes